 5. Spousal access trusts

 For example, Spouse A would set up an irrevocable trust for the lifetime benefit of Spouse B that passes to their children at Spouse B’s death.
-Spouse A would gift $11 million into the trust, fully utilizing Spouse A’s current increased exemption.
+Spouse A would gift $11.7 million into the trust, fully utilizing Spouse A’s current increased exemption.
 If Spouse B did not need those funds during their life, the assets could grow and pass estate tax-free at Spouse B’s death.
 Spouse B would retain their own exemption (which may have gone down to $6 million at this point) to offset some of the estate tax due at his death.
-While this allows the couple to make tax-free transfers of as much as $17 million and for Spouse B to retain access during life, Spouse A cannot be a beneficiary of this irrevocable trust and, therefore, loses access to the funds if they outlive Spouse B. Additionally, this strategy only utilizes one spouse’s increased exemption.
+While this allows the couple to make tax-free transfers of as much as $17.7 million and for Spouse B to retain access during life, Spouse A cannot be a beneficiary of this irrevocable trust and, therefore, loses access to the funds if they outlive Spouse B. Additionally, this strategy only uses one spouse’s increased exemption.